 Next, a local Grilled Oyster encrusted with panko breadcrumbs is topped with fennel pollen, tomato, panchetta and chive fondu.
 Fennel pollen gives this Rockefeller style oyster a unique appeal.

 In a duo of Octopus, carpaccio and grilled tentacles are served with arugula and pickled red onions finished with lemon juice, olive oil and chives.
-The supremely thin and delicate carpaccio was the favorite in this instance.
-The tentacles were a little dry and their texture didn't live up to my expectations based on previous encounters.
+The supremely thin and delicate carpaccio was the favorite in this instance, while the tentacles were quite dry and didn't achieve the texture I'd expect.

 A classic Cambell's style Tomato Soup is thick and velvety, finished with parmesan foam and served alongside a deconstructed grilled cheese with slices of baby and yellow tomatoes, a fresh hunk plus a fried cube of buratta and tiny spheres of balsamic vinaigrette.